wavefrontHQ/docs/pages/doc/csp_server_to_server_apps.md

    {% include important.html content="Ensure that you assign the server to server app **only** with the roles and permissions that are needed.
 Do not assign all roles listed in the VMware Cloud Services Console." %}

-   For example, to use a server to server app only for setting up the Operations for Applications integrations, assign only the **Integrations** and the **Proxies** service roles to the app.
+   For example, to use a server to server app only for setting up the Operations for Applications integrations, assign only the **Proxies** service roles to the app.

-   If you plan to assign the server to server app a custom role, you must assign that server to server app at least the **Viewer** Operations for Applications service role.
+   If you plan to assign the server to server app a custom role, you must assign that server to server app at least one Operations for Applications service role, for example **Viewer**.

 1. Optionally, assign the server to server app a [custom role](csp_users_roles.html#create-edit-or-delete-a-custom-role) with an [Operations for Applications permission](csp_permissions_overview.html#operations-for-applications-permissions).